YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 ### Creating an Avatar Mask
 Masking allows you to discard some of the animation data within a clip, **allowing the clip to animate only parts of the object** or character rather than the entire thing.

+Using avatar masks is to reduce memory overheads since body parts that are not active do not need their associated animation curves.
+Also, the unused curves need not be calculated during playback which will tend to reduce the CPU overhead of the animation.

 You can apply masking to animation clips either during
 - **import time**, or
 - at **runtime**